Labor Day: Berlin workers' rally defies social distancing ban | DW | 01.05.2020

 News crew attacked

-A camera crew working for German broadcaster ZDF was attacked in the center of the city, German news agency DPA reported, with four people hospitalized with injuries, according to initial reports.
+At least one instance of violence erupted, however, when a camera crew working for German broadcaster ZDF was attacked in the center of the city.
+German news agency DPA reported that four people had been hospitalized with injuries.

 Police said the crew was assaulted by a group of seven people, a number that was later revised up to 15.
 Six people had been arrested, they said.
 The reason for the attack was not immediately clear.